denten-books/plain-text/1-chapter.md

 Humanity, according to Moreno, faces two major threats: first embodied in the aggression from other human beings, and second, in the aggression of robots or, what Moreno called alternatively the "cultural conserve" and the "zootechnical animal" [@moreno_who_1953, 237].
-Robots, for Moreno, are more than mechanized automatons.
+Robots, for Moreno, were more than mechanized automatons.
 "Machine rule" encompasses all devices, social structures, and products of the mind that diminished creativity.
-He writes: "these methods have always amounted simply to this---to neglect and abandon the genuine and outstanding creative process [...] to extinguish all the active, living moments, and to strive towards one unchangeable goal: the illusion of the
+He wrote: "these methods have always amounted simply to this---to neglect and abandon the genuine and outstanding creative process [...] to extinguish all the active, living moments, and to strive towards one unchangeable goal: the illusion of the